abdrahmansoltan/Learning-Notes/Computer Science/OOP/2-Design-patterns.md

 ### I - Interface Segregation Principle

+It states that many client-specific interfaces are better than one general-purpose interface.

 > Interfaces provide a contract that a Class must implement.

-It states that many client-specific interfaces are better than one general-purpose interface.

 ![interface-segregation](./img/solid-7.webp)

+- A class should not be forced to implement interfaces it does not use.
+Meaning that a class should not have to implement methods it does not need.
 - Clients should not be forced to depend on methods that they do not use.
   - When a Class is required to perform actions that are not useful, it is wasteful and may produce unexpected bugs if the Class does not have the ability to perform those actions.
   - A Class should perform only actions that are needed to fulfil its role.
 Any other action should be removed completely or moved somewhere else if it might be used by another Class in the future.